GSP

 AG_Button(3), AG_Intro(3), AG_Textbox(3), AG_Ucombo(3), AG_Units(3)

 The AG_Numerical widget first appeared in Agar 1.2 as a replacement for ‘AG_Spinbutton’ and ‘AG_FSpinbutton’ that can handle both floating-point and integer values.
-As of Agar 1.5.0, support was added for 64-bit types and long double.
+Agar 1.5 added support for 64-bit types.

 Search for or go to Top of page | Section 3 | Main Index